 Georgia as a state, and Fayette as a county, continue to be doing better than most parts of the country.
-One indication of that trend is the continued strong collections of sales and use tax revenue.
+One indication of the strong local economy is the increase in sales tax collections by 8.4% over the prior year.
 A large part of the economic growth in Fayette County is associated with film and television production and the county's proximity to the Atlanta airport.